Football - La Liga

-If the budgerigars don't lose with the Madrid team, Barça can win the League
+If the parakeets don't lose to the Madrid team, Barça can win the League

 02/05/2026

-“They were not the majority, but they all came dressed in their colors and gathered in Gol Nord, the cheapest area.
-Of course, if they scored in that goal, you could see a lot of people in white standing up and celebrating”, recalls Collet, a regular at Gol Sud of the old white and blue stadium.
-“This led to people starting to say that Sarrià was the little Bernabéu and Espanyol, Madrid's reserve team.
-And a label like this, even if it's not true, stigmatizes you for life”, adds Pagès.
+“They weren’t the majority, but they all came dressed in their colors and gathered in the Gol Nord, the cheapest area.
+Of course, if they scored in that goal, you could see all the people in white standing up and celebrating”, recalls Collet, a regular at the Gol Sud of the old blue and white stadium.
+“That led to people starting to say that Sarrià was the little Bernabéu and Espanyol, Real Madrid's farm team.
+And a label like that, even if it’s not true, stigmatizes you for life”, adds Pagès.

 Cargando